Stem cell lineage survival as a noisy competition for niche access: Functional stem cell numbers and dynamics in the stochastic conveyor belt

 \subsection{Predictions on clonal dynamics and survival}

-Intra-vital live-imaging provides an ideal platform to test the model, as it provides both knowledge of the starting position of a given cell as well as its clonal time evolution (whereas classical lineage tracing relies on clonal ensembles obtained from fixed samples).
+Intravital live-imaging provides an ideal platform to test the model, as it provides both knowledge of the starting position of a given cell as well as its clonal time evolution (whereas classical lineage tracing relies on clonal ensembles obtained from fixed samples).
 In small intestinal crypts, different Lgr5+ cells have been predicted to have very different lineage survival potential on the short-term, depending on their position within the stem cell niche, resulting in an effective number of stem cells smaller than the number of Lgr5+ cells \cite{Ritsma:2014, Kozar:2013}.
-We thus reanalyzed quantitatively this dataset by plotting the survival probability of a clone as a function of its starting position $n$ (see Fig. (\ref{fig:RealSurvival}) after a given time period, $p(c_n,\tau)$.
-We then compared this to a 2D stochastic simulation of the model (see Appendix section D for details).
-Importantly, we found a good qualitative and quantitative agreement between model and data, with the survival probability decaying smoothly with the starting position (see Fig. (\ref{fig:RealSurvival}b)).
-The only parameter here was $k_r/k_d = 1$, which fits well with short-term live imaging experiments and the idea of cell division promoting cell rearrangement \cite{Ritsma:2014}.
+We thus reanalyzed quantitatively this dataset by plotting the survival probability of a clone as a function of its starting position $n$ (Fig. \ref{fig:RealSurvival}) after a given time period assumed to be large enough for equation (\ref{eq:p(c_k)}) to hold.
+We then compared this to a 2-dimensional stochastic simulation of the model (see appendixsection 5 for details).
+Importantly, we found a good qualitative and quantitative agreement between model and data, with the survival probability decaying smoothly with the starting position (Fig. \ref{fig:RealSurvival}b).
+The only parameter here was $k_r/k_d \approx 1$, which fits well with short-term live imaging experiments and the idea of cell division promoting rearrangements \cite{Ritsma:2014}.

-To back these simulations with an analytical prediction on stem cell numbers, the details of tissue geometry must be taken into account (with the number of cells per row $i$ needing to be estimated, while the number of rows participating in the competition arising as an emergent property from the 1D model).
-A good approximation is based on that fact that the crypt can be abstracted as a hemispherical monolayer with radius $R$ (measured in units of cell diameter) coupled to a cylindrical region (see Appendix, section B for details), so that one can get the number of stem cells, $N^{2D}_s$, as:
+To back these simulations with an analytical prediction on stem cell numbers, the details of tissue geometry must be taken into account (with the number of cells per row $i$ needing to be estimated, while the number of rows participating in the competition arising as an emergent property from the 1-dimensional model).
+A good approximation is based on that fact that the crypt can be abstracted as a hemispherical monolayer with radius $R$ (measured in units of cell diameter) coupled to a cylindrical region (Fig. S1, S3, S4 and section 3 of the appendix for details), so that one can get the number of stem cells, $N^{2D}_s$, as: